F4J’s Intervention

 F4J Financial Instruments are innovative funding tools designed to support youth-focused projects through results-based financing and blended capital models.

-Finance For Jobs (F4J): Investment in the Economy and Human Capital
+Finance For Jobs (F4J) Series of Projects: Investment in the Economy and Human Capital

-F4J is a project for the benefit of the Ministry of Planning and International Cooperation (MOPIC) funded by the World Bank and implemented by the DAI.
+F4J is a project for the benefit of the Ministry of Finance and Planning (MoFP) funded by the World Bank and implemented by the DAI.
 The project is a public finance mechanism aiming to bolster the Palestinian economy by incentivizing private capital mobilization and job creation in the West Bank and Gaza.

 - Stimulate private capital mobilization by fostering private sector investments.